Independent Living FAQs

 -activity programs (Cottage Dinner, brunch, movie night, game night, sporting events, plays)

--arts & craft program
+-arts & craft class

 -therapy (physical, occupational, speech)